Dermatology

 General Concepts and Topical and Systemic Treatments

 Identifying and treating the underlying cause is the most effective therapy for pruritus.
-Symptomatic treatment should be prescribed while the primary condition is being treated and in cases of chronic pruritus of unknown origin.
-Although breaking the itch-scratch cycle is difficult to implement in patients with atopic dermatitis, the importance of breaking the itch-scratch cycle should be clearly explained because scratching leads to more itching.
-Cool compresses and cool baths might help relieve the itch.
-Warmth aggravates itch, so a cool environment in the home and workplace helps.
-Light clothing, light bedclothes, and a cool shower before bedtime keep the person comfortable at night.
+Symptomatic treatment should be prescribed while the primary condition is being treated.
+Cool compresses and cool baths might help relieve the itch; a cool environment in the home and workplace also helps.
 Cooling lotions with calamine, pramoxine, or menthol and camphor are helpful (Box 4).
-Pinching or gently massaging the affected area can help temporarily.

 Box 4: Outline for Selected Treatments for Pruritus